-Air Fryer Turkey Breast comes out tender and juicy and so flavorful.
-Roasting a turkey in the air fryer keeps your oven free for cooking the sides or keeps it off so you can have turkey year round, even during the hot summer months.
+Air Fryer Turkey Breast cooks in about an hour and comes out tender and juicy every time.
+Roasting a turkey breast in the air fryer keeps your oven free for cooking the sides or keeps it off so you can have turkey year round, even during the hot summer months.

 How to Cook a Turkey Breast in an Air Fryer

 This easy recipe makes the best, juiciest and most flavorful turkey breast.
 I was surprised by how much juicier the meat was compared to cooking it in the oven!
 There are 3 simple steps and your entree is done in less than an hour.

 Be sure to scroll down to the recipe card below to view the complete list of ingredients and full instructions.

 Season.
 Rub olive oil all over the turkey this helps to keep it juicy and moist and also helps the seasonings stick.
 Rub in some salt and pepper, garlic powder, rosemary and paprika.

 Air fry.
 Preheat your air fryer if it needs it and roast for 20 minutes on each side, or until the internal temp is 160 degrees.